When Art and Joyce took over the Hunt family farm in 1973, they had a lot to learn about farming.

 Joyce is our sales maven, working both on and off the farm.
 She’s an incredible advocate for the arts in our local community.
 Joyce is involved with the Arts Center of Yates County.
 She also started the Finger Lakes Chamber Music Festival to bring classical and modern chamber music to local venues in our region.
 Joyce is a champion of all things canine, organizing our annual Dog Walk to support the Humane Society of Yates County.

-Jonathan is our vineyard manager and spends his days out among the grapes.
+Jonathan spends his days out among the grapes.
 He is Art and Joyce's son.
 If Jonathan's not on a tractor, he’s wrenching on the various pieces of equipment necessary for successfully running a vineyard.
 Previously in charge of our winemaking, Jonathan’s vintner skills come not only from growing up with this winery but also from working at St. Francis Winery & Vineyards in Sonoma County, California and at Delegat’s Wine Estate in Auckland, New Zealand.
 Always looking for a reason to stay as far away from a desk as possible, Jonathan also oversees the composting of organic waste from both our farm and winery; he has been actively working to improve overall soil health at the farm.
 Jonathan is a 1st Lieutenant with the local Branchport Keuka Park Volunteer Fire Department.

 Director of Strategic Partnerships and Brand Evolution